 The so-called subject (The Voice that says “I think …”) is a chemical process.
 It’s not just that The Voice is chemicals.
 It’s worse than that.
 The Voice—aka you—is a chemical process.

 That’s right—“you” don’t even exist as a substance-type thing.
-You are rather a way of movement.
-And the substrate that moves is also not a substance.
-It’s movement all the way down, and at no level is there anything that can be properly called a thing.
-If you look deeply into what you are you will find neither unity nor stasis at any level.
+You are an epiphenomenon effected by a way of movement.
+The substrate that preserves your continuity is not a thing but a process—ways of movement that are themselves composed of ways of movement, all the way down, and at no level is there anything that can be properly called a thing.
+If you look deeply into what you are you will find neither unity nor stasis on any level.

 First tier hope: I am a moving thing